Who am I?

 Our deepest sense of identity, by philosophers called ”the Self”, tells us that we are unique individuals with an absolute human value, irrespective of how we perform or are accepted by others.
 The Self will always long for growth and maturity in order to unveil a deeper experience of meaning and wholeness, which in itself is what we call security in life.
 It represents a core identity which has no absolute need to be acknowledged by others.
 Do we need anyone to convince us of our longing for, and affinity with, love, wholeness and harmony?

 Our innermost longing will always be a wish for greater wholeness and a deeper sense of meaning in life.
-A person who identifies herself with her social role wants to create security in life by avoiding or handling changes in the outer world through reason, logic thinking and rational actions.
+A person who identifies herself with her social role wants to create security in life by avoiding, or handling, changes in the outer world through reason, logic thinking and rational actions.
 A person who is aware of her deepest identity, her Self, will on the other hand find security not only by this but also by transforming herself into a greater experience of harmony, wholeness and meaning of life.
 In this she will not only need logic and rational thinking but also insight created by feeling and intuition coming from the depths of her own mind.